MichaIng/DietPi/CONTRIBUTING.md

   - Set it before calling a `G_WHIP_*` helper; the helper respects it when calculating `WHIP_SIZE_X`.

-- `G_CHECK_ROOT_USER`, `G_CHECK_ROOTFS_RW` — validate that the script runs
-  with necessary privileges and writable rootfs before performing writes.

-- `G_GET_NET`, `G_GET_WAN_IP` — network helpers that return standardized
-  values; use `-q` to hide error messages.

-- `G_DIETPI-NOTIFY` / `G_BUG_REPORT` — helpers to generate formatted bug
-  reports and diagnostics.
-Use when capturing logs for PRs / issues.

-Usage hints:
-- Read `dietpi/func/dietpi-globals` when adding behavior that interacts with the user, modifies files, or runs external commands — it documents optional environment variables and exit/cancel semantics for each helper.
-- Prefer the `G_` helpers over ad-hoc implementations to keep error handling consistent and reduce reviewer friction.

 ### Menu extension pattern (safe, minimal)

 1. Add handler: implement `Menu_<Name>()` to present inputs (use `G_WHIP_*`),